w314/notes/javaNotes/javaTopics.md

 Week 6 Assessment

+## functional programming in Java

+- `functional programming` uses functions to solve problems
+- specifying what you want to happen to get results, not how you want it to happen
+- (use predefined functions and rely heavily on chaining function calls, not on creating structure, like classes where we define the "how")

+---

+# Key Concept

+- wherever we have a functional interface reference variable / parameter, we have a position where we can use a lambda (or method reference)
+- functional interfaces enable functional programming in Java

-## functional interfaces
+### functional interfaces

-- have only one abstract method.
+- interfaces that have only one abstract method
 - are used with `lambda` expression (the parameter types and return types of the lambda must match the functional interface method declaration)
 - a way of introducing functional programming to Java
-- The Java 8 JDK comes with many built-in functional interfaces: `forEach()` method of the `Iterable interface`
+- The [Java 8 JDK comes with many built-in functional interfaces](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html): `forEach()` method of the `Iterable interface`

-We can also use functional interfaces as types to which we can assign lambda functions, like so:
+- We can also use functional interfaces as types to which we can assign lambda functions, like so:

 ```java
 // declare functional interface